GaloisInc/argo/docs/SAW.rst

   A list of 'points-to' relationships in the initial state section of the specification.
 These relationships are captured in a JSON object containing two fields:

+.. _points-to:

   - ``pointer``: A Crucible Setup value representing the pointer.
   - ``points to``: A Crucible Setup value representing the referent of ``pointer``.

 ``argument vals``
   A list of Crucible Setup values representing the arguments to the function being verified.

 ``post vars``
   A list of variables in the final state section of the specification.
 While in many cases this list will be empty, it is sometimes useful to specify that functions return arbitrary values.
-These variables are represented in the same way as those under ``pre vars`` above.
+  These variables are represented in the same way as :ref:`above<contract-vars>`.

 ``post conds``
   A list of the specification's postconditions, as Cryptol expressions.

 ``post allocated``
   A list of allocations in the final state section of the specification.
 In postconditions, allocations specify that the function being verified allocated memory.
-An allocation is represented in the same was as under ``pre conds`` above.
+An allocation is represented in the same was as :ref:`above<allocation>`.

 ``post points tos``
   A list of 'points-to' relationships in the final state section of the specification.
-These relationships are represented in the same was as under ``pre points to`` above.
+These relationships are represented in the same was as :ref:`above<points-to>`.

 ``return val``
   An optional Crucible Setup value specifying the expected return value of the function being verified.